sass/sass/proposal/custom-url-resolution.md

 #### inline preset

-The inline preset is the default and most fool-proof solution to rewriting url references, this preset reads the referenced asset behind the url and inlines it using a base64 data url.
+The inline preset is the default and most fool-proof solution to rewriting sass-url references, this preset reads the referenced asset behind the url and inlines it using a base64 data url.

 The inline preset also adds the file path of each inlined asset to the `stats.includedFiles` list that gets returned when running `sass.render`